MoserMichael/python-obj-system/decorator.md

 Function decorators take a given function, and intercept the call to that function.
 They act as a kind of proxy for calls of a given function.
 This gives them the chance to add the following behavior:
-- add code that is run before calling the intercepted function, it can also alter the arguments of the function call, before they are passed to the intercepted/original function.
+- Add code that is run before calling the intercepted function, it can also alter the arguments of the function call, before they are passed to the intercepted/original function.
-- add code that is run after calling the intercepted function, it can also alter the return value of the original function, before it is returned to the caller.
+- Add code that is run after calling the intercepted function, it can also alter the return value of the original function, before it is returned to the caller.

-A function decorator therefore acts as a kind of 'smart proxy' around a given python function.
+A function decorator therefore acts as a kind of 'smart proxy' around a given Python function.

 Lets start with an interceptor class, the class receives the wrapped function as an argument to its \_\_init\_\_ method;
 The class is a callable object, and it calls the original function in its \_\_call\_\_ method.